rosfus/cRO/conf/readme.txt

 The folder provides a way for you to change your config settings without having to update the files every time you update your server.
-You store your changes, and the rest is updated with RoSF.us (usually though GIT).
+You store your changes, and the rest is updated with us (usually though GIT).

 How does this work?
 -------------------------------------------------------------------------------